Interacting Dirac Materials: Interacting Dirac materials

-The goal now is to analyze the renormalized spectral function $A(\vk, \omega)$ resulting from the finite self-energy correction ${\bm \Sigma}(\vk, \omega)$.
-The bare spectral function for the non-interacting case, \textit{i.e.} with $U=0$ (computed from Eq.~\ref{appeq.15} in Appendix.~\ref{sec:Apphubbard}) is shown in Fig.~\ref{fig:Fig4}a.
+where ${\bm \Sigma}(\vk, \omega)$ denotes the $2\times 2$- self-energy matrix arising out of the spinor structure of the Dirac Hamiltonian.
+Individual components in the matrix entries are provided in ~\ref{sec:Apphubbard}.
+We begin with analyzing the renormalized spectral function $A(\vk, \omega)$ from Eq.~\ref{eq.11}.
+The bare spectral function for the non-interacting case with $U=0$ is shown in Fig.~\ref{fig:Fig4}a.
 The linear band crossing at the Dirac point $K$ is shown within the highlighted area in Fig.~\ref{fig:Fig4}a.
-Including the Hubbard repulsion as in Eq.~\ref{eq.10} renormalizes this non-interacting Dirac spectrum.
-In order to track the consequent band renormalizations, we analyze the spectral function $A(\vk,\omega)$.
+In order to track the consequent band renormalization due to Hubbard repulsion, we analyze the spectral function $A(\vk,\omega)$.
 The latter is computed from the renormalized Green's function matrix $G(\vk,\omega)$ as $A(\vk, \omega) = -\text{Im} \Tr \big[G(\vk, \omega) \big]$.

 The corresponding renormalized bands are shown in Fig.~\ref{fig:Fig4}b for various interaction strengths $U$ at zero temperature (only the highlighted portion of the spectrum in panel Fig.~\ref{fig:Fig4}a is considered here).
-On a closer look, we observe three separated lines as marked by filled circles.
-However, in order to clearly distinguish these three separated bands, in Fig.~\ref{fig:Fig4}c we plot the spectral function $A(\mathbf{k}_P,\omega)$ at a fixed momentum $\mathbf{k}_P$ (marked by the dotted line in panel (b)) for different frequencies $\omega$ within an energy window from 0.8 eV to 1.2 eV.
+On a closer look, we observe three separate lines as marked by filled circles.
+However, to clearly distinguish these three separated lines, we plot the spectral function $A(\mathbf{k}_P,\omega)$ at a fixed momentum $\mathbf{k}_P$ (marked by the dotted line in panel (b)) for different frequencies $\omega$ within an energy window from 0.8 eV to 1.2 eV (see Fig.~\ref{fig:Fig4}c).
 Indeed we observe three distinct peaks at three different $\omega$'s.
-Consequently, we infer that the band-width gradually decreases as a function of the coupling $U$, while keeping the Dirac point preserved.
-This feature clearly dictates that the resulting renormalized Dirac velocity decreases in the case of Dirac fermions interacting via an onsite Hubbard repulsion.
-Therefore, this analysis proves that the constant $b$ predicted in the previous theoretical work~\cite{Giuliani2009} is negative.
-On the other hand, a simple dimensional analysis of our self-energy components (See Eq.~\ref{appeq.22}) dictates that their real part follows a $k^3$ power law within the Dirac approximation.
-To check this, we approximate the frequency $\omega$ to be at the Dirac point and consider only the linear part of the spectrum $\varepsilon_{\vk} = v_D |\vk|$.
+Consequently, we infer that the bandwidth gradually decreases as a function of the coupling $U$, while keeping the Dirac point preserved.
+Hence, the Dirac velocity also decreases as a function of $U$.

-Earlier theoretical work~\cite{PhysRevB.89.205128} on Hubbard model on a honeycomb lattice argued that the quasiparticles remain in a Fermi liquid phase for weak interaction strength upto a small temperature window.
-To check whether this is really the situation, we first analyze the self-energy components at zero temperature.
-We observe